ImageMagick v6 Examples --

 %SP%\SED -f %SP%\cim.txt "%~1"> "%~dpn1.bat"

 Please note: The above SED script will only perform the rudimentary replacements mentioned above.
-It will NOT turn sophisticated Linux shell scripts (like those presented on Fred Weinhaus' website) into a batch file!
+It will NOT turn sophisticated Linux shell scripts (like those presented on Fred Weinhaus' website) into the equivalent batch file!

 ECHO Filename: %1